AggressivelyMeows/cfw-easy-utils/README.md

         'randomData': data.randomness
     }

-    // resolve promise with a response.
+    // response.json returns a valid response object
+    // with all of the required headers set.
+    // includes CORS headers.
-    return response.json(toSendBack))
+    return response.json(toSendBack)
 }
 ```